Pixelynx/learning/java/newts.md

 **Operators**
 * Division has different results with integers.
 The `/` operator does _integer division_ so any remainder will be lost _(Reminder: `int` cannot store decimals)_.

+## Classes & Objects
+* `object-oriented programming` is where you have programs that are built around objects and their interactions
+*  `classes` are a blueprint for objects which will detail the general structure
+    * classes can have an _instance_, or an _object_ of that class which will be referred to using the `this` keyword
+    * _instances_ of a class will have their own individual _state_ and can have shared behavior, or _methods_
+        * *Exampe:* A savings account for a bank may have SavingsAccount class which would contain a _state_ to keep track of an individual's balance and could have shared methods for withdrawing and depositing money.
+Even if entities had the same balance in their accounts their accounts would be separate from one another.